 Who is Jumbolotto.de?

 Jumbolotto is headquartered in Munich and legally registered in all German states.
-It is owned by Jumbo Interactive Ltd. out of Australia.
+Jumbo Interactive Ltd. owns it out of Australia.
 These folks operate ozlotteries.com.
 There is a snail mail & email address, telephone number and live chat open Monday to Saturday 9:00 to 18:00 GMT+1.
 It is cute that they have also added the pic and name of their Head of Customer Service – I wonder if he is real!

 The Bottom Line

 What is real is the company as it is registered both on the Australian and German stock exchanges.
 If you read and speak German – and are a resident, then this could be a good site to play on.
-It’s just important that you do work your way through the small print in the terms and conditions as it seems fairly complicated.
+It’s just essential that you do work your way through the small print in the terms and conditions as it seems somewhat complicated.

 Two Good Syndicates